Skip to content

 Sticky routing

-A request related to an ongoing process, or to state maintained on a single backend cluster, must be routed to that backend for proper handling.
+A request related to an ongoing process, or to state maintained on a single Trino cluster, must be routed to that cluster for proper handling.
 Two mechanisms for identifying related requests are currently implemented.
 By default, only routing based on query identifier is enabled.

 Routing based on query identifier (default)

-When a query is initiated through the Trino Gateway, the query id will be extracted from the response and mapped to the backend that provided the response.
-Any subsequent request containing that query id will be forwarded to that backend.
-For example, to retrieve query results, the trino client polls a URI of the form v1/statement/executing/queryid/nonce/counter.
+When a query is initiated through the Trino Gateway, the query id will be extracted from the response and mapped to the cluster that provided the response.
+Any subsequent request containing that query id will be forwarded to that cluster.
+For example, to retrieve query results, the Trino client polls a URI of the form v1/statement/executing/queryid/nonce/counter.
 The Trino Gateway will extract the queryid from this URI.

 Routing based on cookies

-OAuth2 authentication requires that the same backend is used for each step of the handshake.
-When gatewayCookieConfiguration.enabled is set to true, a cookie will be added to requests made to paths beginning with /oauth2 unless they already have a cookie present, which is used to route further /oauth2/* requests to the correct backend.
+OAuth2 authentication requires that the same cluster is used for each step of the handshake.
+When gatewayCookieConfiguration.enabled is set to true, a cookie will be added to requests made to paths beginning with /oauth2 unless they already have a cookie present, which is used to route further /oauth2/* requests to the correct cluster.
 Cookies are not added to requests to v1/* and other Trino endpoints.

 Trino Gateway signs its cookies to ensure that they are not tampered with.
 You must set a cookieSigningSecret string in your configuration